Isolation On-Campus

 Please note that failure to comply with the isolation mandate places others in the university community at risk and is a violation of the Student Code of Conduct.
 Any violations of your isolation expectations will result in referral to the Office of Student Conduct and Community Responsibility.
 Disciplinary sanctioning will vary and may result in removal from Housing.

-• While in isolation, you are not to attend in-person classes.
-Be sure to notify your professors and request course materials if needed.
+If you do not feel well enough to attend class, please be sure to notify your professors and request any course materials you may need.
 If you are in a class that requires in-person attendance, contact your professor to discuss the best way to proceed.
-Make sure that you pack any textbooks and course material so that you don’t fall behind in class.
+Make sure that you pack any textbooks and course materials prior to transitioning to the isolation space, as you will not be allowed to enter your assigned space until your isolation is complete.

 • Take a moment to breathe and settle in.
 You’ve got this!